algamelomer/batu-main/frontend/src/views/auth/Readme.md

 *in order to add a new api dashboard follow this*

-## make a vue file router in dasghoard folder then add it as a child route in index.js router to dashboard
+## make a vue file router in dashboard folder then add it as a child route in index.js router to dashboard

 ### go to sidebar component in the dashboard components then add a the new name of this dashboard and icons and label